evidence-dev/northstar-report/pages/index.md

 </Mermaid>

 <Alert status=info>
-  We do not currently have a way to track paid impressions and conversion rate.
+  We do not currently have a way to track paid impressions and conversion rates.
 This is a priority for us.
 </Alert>